The Graduate School administers and awards all Doctor of Philosophy (PhD) programs at Northwestern.

 Students pursuing a doctoral degree should be in residence during coursework and while fulfilling teaching obligations.

 All requirements for the doctoral degree must be met within nine years of initial registration in a doctoral program, which falls on the last day of the 36th quarter.
 For students on an approved leave of absence, milestones are extended accordingly.

 Academic Standing Top

-To be eligible for all forms of financial aid, continuing graduate students must remain in good academic standing and demonstrate satisfactory progress toward their respective degrees.
-In general, to be in good academic standing in The Graduate School, students must meet the standards set by the academic program and The Graduate School and make satisfactory progress toward fulfilling all stated requirements for the degree.
+To be eligible for all forms of financial aid, including PhD funding, PhD students must remain in good academic standing, and demonstrate satisfactory progress towards their degree.
+Generally, good academic standing means students must meet the standards set by the academic program and The Graduate School, and make satisfactory progress toward fulfilling all stated requirements for the degree.

 Learn More about Satisfactory Academic Progress

 The Bienen School of Music, in conjunction with the administration in The Graduate School, is ultimately responsible for monitoring Satisfactory Academic Progress.
-If students do not maintain Satisfactory Academic Progress or if major deadlines for degree completion are not met, students may be dismissed after due process.
+Students may be dismissed, after due process, for failure to maintain Satisfactory Academic Progress, or the inability to meet major deadlines for degree completion.

 Northwestern University reserves the right to change without notice any statement on this website concerning, but not limited to, rules, policies, tuition, fees, curricula, and courses.